ismaelestalayo/ismaelestalayo.github.io/_projects/CryptoTracker.md

 			<img src="/assets/cryptotracker/coinsL.png" loading="lazy">
 		</picture>
 		<div class="project_explanation">
-			<h1>Supports over 300 cryptocurrencies</h1>
+			<h1>Supports over 800 cryptocurrencies</h1>
-			<h5>Keep up to date with over three hundred alt-coins, all of them supporting the main exchanges and
+			<h5>Keep up to date with any alt-coins, all of them supporting the main exchanges and
 				currencies from all over the world.</h5>
 		</div>
 	</div>